 Additional Detroit Tigers Info

-In 2021, the Detroit Tigers final record was 77-85, putting them in third place in the American League Central division.
+In 2021, the Detroit Tigers final record was 77-85, putting them in third place in the American League Central division, above the Royals and Minnesota Twins.
 The team took no time off to ponder about their position, hiring Ryan Sienko as catching coordinator.
-The team is also making major changes to their development staff.
+The team is also making major changes to its development staff.
 Detroit hopes to have solid output from Robbie Grossman again in 2022.
-The Tigers brought in a new pitching coach, and director of pitching development.
+The Tigers brought in a new pitching coach and director of pitching development.
 This team may still be in rebuild mode, but they are moving in the right direction.